dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_45:_Resolve_Dockerfile_Issues/Task.md

 - Use the docker build command with the -t flag to specify a tag for the image.
 - Make sure to test the Dockerfile and image after making changes to ensure they work as expected.

-By following these steps and commands, you should be able to fix the issues with the Dockerfile and build a Docker image successfully.